JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 }
 ```

 In this file we have two classes, one for every step we want to implement.
 Every class extends an abstract class.
 The Given step extends a class which name starts with `Given` and analogously the When step extends a class which name starts with `When`.
 Then there is a number in the class name.
 That number tells how many parameters we can pass from the step to the implementation.
-In `Given the counter is set to "0"` there is one parameter (the `0`) and in `When I tap the "increment" button 10 times` two (the button name, and the amount of taps).
+In `Given the counter is set to "0"` there is one parameter (the `0`) and in `When I tap the "increment" button 10 times` there are two parameters (the button name, and the number of taps).

 The last part of the class to extend is `WithWorld` that gives us access to the Flutter context.